 Without despair, I wanted to experience the lightness of flight, like a bird.
 I make art because it allows me this sense of freedom.

 I work on a monumental scale because of how it feels to be in space with something larger than myself.
 This, too, allows me to transcend my physical body’s spatial limits.

-Making art also offers me a direct connection to my earliest memories and awareness of my environment: Comfort and discomfort, attraction and repulsion, an annoyance that I can go merely as far as this body will take me, an intuition of a greater freedom.
+Making art offers me a direct connection to my earliest memories and the environment I grew up in.
+Feelings of comfort and discomfort, attraction and repulsion; feeling annoyed that I can only go as far as this body will take me, intuiting a greater freedom.

-Memory becomes the tool by which to carve space.
+Memory is the tool with which I carve space.

-By exploring the constantly turning thread of tension, anxiety, attraction, and repulsion within these dynamics, I’ve come to understand that these waves of involuntary contraction forcing us backward and forwards are a fundamental expression of our existence.
+In exploring the constantly turning thread of tension, anxiety, attraction and repulsion within dynamics of power, I’ve come to understand that the way they express themselves in the body, as waves of involuntary contraction, are fundamental expressions of our existence.
 It is in this continuously pulsating duality that much of my work is born.

-I create pieces that are small and monumental in scale, deteriorating and industrial, ephemeral and static.
-I use industrial, durable materials such as metals, stone, wood, and glass in combination with deteriorating bio-materials such as flesh, organs, plant matter, and my own body.
-Through these materials, I explore the abstracted and eroticized body using its organic forms as a visual or contextual starting point. -Rosanna
+What comes of it are pieces of variable scale, deteriorating and industrial, ephemeral and static.
+I use industrial, durable materials such as metals, stone, wood, and glass in combination with bio-materials such as flesh, organs, plant matter, and my own body.
+Through these materials, I work with the abstracted and eroticized body using its organic forms as a contextual starting point.